About Cassidy Cash

 Cassidy Cash is the host of That Shakespeare Life.

-Cassidy holds a BA in English, and an Masters of Engineering in Information Engineering from the University of Alabama at Birmingham.
-Cassidy is a member of the National Council on Public History, The American Historical Association, the Renaissance Society of America, and the Shakespeare Association of America.
-Cassidy was recently named an Associate Fellow of the Royal Historical Society in London for her contributions to history.
+Cassidy holds a BA in English from the University of Montevallo, and an Masters of Engineering in Information Engineering from the University of Alabama at Birmingham.
+Cassidy is a member of the National Council on Public History, The American Historical Association, the Renaissance Society of America, the Shakespeare Association of America, and is an Associate Fellow of the Royal Historical Society in London for her contributions to history.

 Cassidy focuses on bringing the fun back into the study of Shakespeare’s history.
 Her work explores the real life details of what it was like to live in the 16-17th century.
 Cassidy has a talent for interviewing historians, with a gift for getting people to tell their stories.
 Her show, That Shakespeare Life, was ranked #2 Shakespeare history podcast in the world by Welp Magazine.
 Her research into history has been published in major publications including Historians Magazine, History Hit, and History Magazine.